Shashank-Vinoo/Diversity8/docs/RishabhPersonal.md

 If I were to repeat this project:

-- I would **prioritise core correctness first**, putting more time into stabilising the single-cycle and pipeline cores before pushing advanced features like 2-way cache and predictors.

-- I would keep **commits smaller and more focused**, especially for structural refactors, and use co-authored commits where appropriate.

-- I would start from a **written test plan** for hazards, cache behaviours and branches, then implement minimal tests for each entry in that plan instead of jumping straight into long integration programs.

-- I would push earlier for **stricter process on the `main` branch** (protected branch, required reviews on non-trivial changes) to avoid occasional breakages of the verification flow.

-Overall, I am satisfied with the areas I owned: bootstrapping early infrastructure, building strong hazard-focused tests, and pushing the design in the direction of more realistic features like set-associative cache and branch prediction.
-This project was a significant step up in both technical depth and in working inside a hardware/verification team.
+- I would trust my own designs more and **consult others** in times of confusion, especially for complex cases like the LW hazard.
+Having more confidence and opinions from others would help avoid unnecessary self-doubt and speed up debugging.

+- I would ensure commits are **clear and meaningful**, avoiding small, error-prone commits that make the history hard to follow.

+- Assist on the testing of my own modules so that I am able to help in a more meaningful way and debug my code better.

+- I would test my modules more thoroughly before relying on my group's verification, ensuring that each part of the design is correct and robust from the start.

+- Reasearch on the extensions a bit further and see the design process and intuition behind them (e.g. super scalar architecture)

+Overall, I am satisfied with my contributions: developing foundational modules, implementing pipeline functionality, handling hazards, creating the testbench for the cache, and extending the CPU with MULDIV instructions.
+This project significantly improved my technical skills, deepened my understanding of pipelined CPU design, and gave me valuable experience collaborating on complex hardware projects with a focus on design implementation.